syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 # Getting Started

-This section explains the steps required to configure the effects view.
+This section explains the steps required to configure the SfEffectsView control.

 ## Adding SfEffectsView reference